Gypsy Boots

 Gypsy Boots (August 19, 1915 – August 8, 2004), born Robert Bootzin (also known as Boots Bootzin), was an American fitness pioneer, actor and writer.
 He is credited with laying the foundation for the acceptance by mainstream America of "alternative" lifestyles incorporating elements such as yoga and health food.
-His books Barefeet and Good Things to Eat and the memoir The Gypsy in Me gained him a cult following.
+He is also known for his vegetarian guide Bare Feet and Good Things to Eat and his memoir The Gypsy in Me.